Khashi-401/ML-code/README.md

 **Data Scaling**

-Given the sensitivity of the MLP model to data scaling, I experimented with both Standard Scaler and MinMax Scaler.
+Given the sensitivity of the MLP model to data scaling, I experimented with both **Standard Scaler** and **MinMax Scaler**.
 Results indicate that the Standard Scaler has a more favorable impact on the model's performance.

 **Model Evaluation Criteria**

-Unlike the original article, my code incorporates detailed criteria for evaluating the machine learning models on both test and train subsets.
+Unlike the original article, my code incorporates detailed criteria for evaluating the machine learning models on both **test** and **train** subsets.
 It is observed that the original article's plots, characterized by small circles and a wider range of axes, might lead to misconceptions about the model's performance.
 By closely tracking specific data points, my code demonstrates superior performance compared to the original article.